spiral/docs/components/entity.md

 ```

 ### Get individual field
-To get the value of an individual field, let's try the method `getField`.
-This Method can accept the second parameter to specify the default value if the field doesn't exist.
+To get the value of an individual field, let's use the method `getField`.
+This method can accept the second parameter to specify the default value if the field doesn't exist.

 ```php
 dump($entity->getField('name'));